AionSystem/AIONSYSTEM/README.md

 | 04 | 70m depth | Steering Geometry Layer — printing press, reversed mirror plates, proofreader | ✅ Walked |

 Key finding from Room 01: *The room may predate the corridor.* This finding is documented, tagged `[?]`, and open for challenge.

+This work is exploratory and clearly labeled as such — it offers a descriptive vocabulary for discussing model behavior, not a verified mechanistic account of model internals.

 [→ Enter the map](https://github.com/AionSystem/AGI)